palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 This article will focus on utilizing code generation with the popular Java framework spring boot which is used in a few of our projects.

 ## Definitions

+Before we jump into the code, some definitions have to be established to fully understand the terms.

 ### Openapi specification